nanvenomous/pulsetui/readme.md

 - Optimized with 8kHz sample rate (sufficient for level detection)
 - Peak meters only active when viewing Input Devices tab (no overhead otherwise)
 - Smooth decay for better visual feedback

+## Configuration Tab

+The Configuration tab lets you switch between different profiles for each sound card, similar to pavucontrol's Configuration tab.

+**What are profiles?**
+- Profiles define how a sound card operates (mono vs stereo, input/output combinations)
+- Each profile creates different virtual audio devices
+- Examples: "Mono Output + Mono Input", "Stereo Output", "Digital Output (S/PDIF)", "Off"

+**Usage:**
+1. Navigate to Configuration tab
+2. Use ↑/↓ to select a profile
+3. Press Enter or `d` to activate the selected profile
+4. Active profile is marked with `●` in green
+5. Unavailable profiles are grayed out

+**Common use cases:**
+- Switch USB headset between headphones-only and full-duplex (with microphone)
+- Select digital vs analog output
+- Disable unused sound cards to save power
+- Switch between stereo and surround sound modes